emi7595/automatizaciones/backend_cursor/README.md

-# WhatsApp Automation MVP - Backend Cursor
+# WhatsApp Automation MVP - Backend

-A comprehensive FastAPI backend for WhatsApp automation with contact management, message handling, and automation engine.

-## 🏗️ Architecture Overview
+## Architecture Overview

 This backend implements a complete WhatsApp automation system with the following components: